HEALTH AND HUMAN SERVICES

 Immunizations

-Wisconsin Immunization Law requires all children attending daycare, public and private schools to show proof of vaccinations for certain diseases.
-Daycare and school officials are required to notify parents of these requirements and any missing vaccine doses.
+Wisconsin law requires all children attending daycare and public or private schools to show proof of vaccinations against certain diseases.
+Daycare and school officials are required to notify parents or guardians of these requirements and of any missing vaccine doses.

 Additional Information: